dgraph-io/dgraph/wiki/content/mutations/index.md

 ## Upsert Block

-The Upsert Block allows performing queries and mutations in a single request.
-The Upsert block contains one query block and one mutation block.
+The upsert block allows performing queries and mutations in a single request.
+The upsert block contains one query block and one mutation block.
 Variables defined in the query block can be used in the mutation block using the `uid` function.
+Support for `val` function is coming soon.

-In general, the structure of the Upsert block is as follows:
+In general, the structure of the upsert block is as follows:

 ```
 upsert {